 With great software comes great responsibility...

-While we all may be waiting for a heroic piece of reporting software to come along and fix our problems, perhaps, if we’re looking for inspiration to really create effective change, we should look in the mirror, at our pain points, and at our fellow marketers.
+While we all may be waiting for a heroic piece of marketing performance reporting software to come along and fix our problems, perhaps, if we’re looking for inspiration to really create effective change, we should look in the mirror, at our pain points, and at our fellow marketers.

 There are masterful marketers making brilliant moves without expensive suites of software, and there are mediocre marketers asleep at the wheel of giant martech monoliths that may or may not be working but it’s “too big to tell.”